SamuraiChamp/cse15l-lab-reports/lab2.md

 * `parameters` is initialized as `{"s=hi", "user=Joe"}`. `test` is initialized with the value `"user=Joe"`. `string` is set to `"hi"`. `user` is set to `"Joe"`. `output` is set to `"Joe: hi"` with a next line added on to the end.
 These fields got changed based on if they passed different conditions throughout the code where this case was a successful run of the code.<br>
 <br>
 ## Part 2<br>

+Using the command line, show with ls and take screenshots of:

+The absolute path to the private key for your SSH key for logging into ieng6 (on your computer, an EdStem workspace, or on the home directory of the lab computer)
+The absolute path to the public key for your SSH key for logging into ieng6 (this is the one you copied to your account on ieng6, so it should be a path on ieng6's file system)
+A terminal interaction where you log into your ieng6 account without being asked for a password.